aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 composer require vendor/package:<version>
 ```

+To change the version of a package that is already installed, run the require command with the new version.

 We can install multiple packages as well by separating them with a space.

 To add a package as a development dependency we can use the --dev option: